AlphaOmarDiallo/Go4Lunch/README.md

 # Go4Lunch

 This repository contains an application for project 7 of the path **Grande École du Numérique**.
-This application is the property of the startup Lamzone.
-It helps collaborators book meetingrooms quickly.

 ## Identification of the project and the mission